guillempuche/localfirst_react_server/README.md

 ## Prerequisites

-- Install Yarn on your computer from [yarnpkg.com](https://yarnpkg.com/).
+- Install pnpm on your computer from [pnpm.io](https://pnpm.io/installation).

 ## Steps